This content was published: December 30, 2016. Phone numbers, email addresses, and other information may have changed.

-Sing, rehearse and perform in this new community choir.
-We focus on jazz, blues, rock and roll, r&b and gospel but we also sing classical music.
+Sing, rehearse, and perform in this new community choir.
+We focus on jazz, blues, rock and roll, r&b, and gospel but we also sing classical music.
 We put on a concert at the end of each term.
-Choral experience helpful but not required.
+Choral experience is helpful but not required.

 Practice and publicly perform a variety of genres, with an accompanist.
 Previous choral experience helpful but not required.
 No audition.
 Buy your sheet music before class begins.
 Rock Creek PCC Concert Choir is a non-auditioned community choir, founded in 2014 by Pollyanna Hancock Moody, Director of Choral Activities.
 The choir is a mixed choir open to all singers regardless of experience level.
 Matching pitch accurately is the only requisite for admission.
 The Concert Choir performs a concert at the end of every term.
 The concert choir is offered fall, winter and spring term.
 Singers are encouraged to join for the whole year.
 For more information, or to schedule a voice-placement session (NOT an audition), please contact email@example.com

 Jazz Singers Workshop 1

 Learn to sing jazz as a soloist with a microphone and an accompanist, in a supportive environment.
 Learn to count in the band and connect with your audience, as well as proper vocal technique, repertoire and key selection.

 This workshop utilizes a 50 page workbook and vocal exercise CD authored by the instructor to introduce students to the art of singing America’s indigenous music, jazz.
 Proper vocal technique, breath control, using a microphone, counting in, talking musician talk, connecting with the audience, repertoire and key selection are explored as well as what is swing and to do it.
 Telling a musical story, phrasing like you speak and designing intros and outros are also part of the workshop learning.
 A professional pianist is in class and a performance at a local jazz club wraps up the ten week workshop.